Katraj to Sinhagad (K2S) Night Trek For 14 KM Negotiating A Series of About 15 Hills.

 We, a big group of 40 enthusiastic runners and trekkers, started from Vishal Nagar in a hired bus at around 9 PM.
 We reached the Katraj Tunnel in a couple of hours having snacks break in between.

 I knew this is a challenging one, I had to do this trek, it was my inner calling.
 Also, I did it purposefully to check my endurance level for my upcoming Himalayan Trek- Pangarchulla Peak Trek.
 This thing too fascinated me – It is among one of the most difficult and popular treks of the Sahyadri range.
-But, I was astonished to see hundreds of trekkers of different age groups and fitness level.
+But, I was astonished to see hundreds of trekkers of different age groups and fitness levels.

 After reaching the Katraj Tunnel, We got atop the first small hillock.
 At around 11 PM with the blessings of the Hindu Goddess (temple at the beginning of the trek on the hill) we started our trek.